aPedrotti/apedrotti/README.md

 ### Professional
 From hardware maintenance, migrating to projects with Windows Servers and linux mixed-environments, currently specializing in DevOps Culture and Cloud Plataforms (currently working mostly with AWS)

-Currently working as DevOps Specialist at [Gerdau](https://www.gerdau.com.br/)
+Currently working as Lead DevOps Specialist at [ADP](https://br.adp.com/)

 Feel free to reach on [Linkedin](https://www.linkedin.com/in/andrehpedrotti/)